MMosley502/LEGUP/User-Setup-Troubleshooting.md

 ![](https://i.ibb.co/hm5H6Yf/image.png)

-3. If Java is not installed, go to https://java.com/en/download/ and download JDK for either Linux, macOS, or Windows.
-Follow the installation guide, and once that is done, you should be able to open the `Legup.jar` file without problems.
+3. If Java is not installed, go to https://java.com/en/download/ and follow the instructions on the website.
+O nce that is done, you should be able to open the `Legup.jar` file without problems.